-REACT_APP_BOOTSTRAP_NODE: the multiaddr of the ipfs node that you would like the user's node to connect to.
+REACT_APP_BOOTSTRAP_NODE_TCP: the multiaddr of the ipfs node that you would like the user's node to connect to through tcp (for instance with a local daemon through ipfs companion).
 You can set it to the above value to connect to the IPFS node that Fission hosts (or leave it blank and it will default to that).

 Note: if you use a custom node, it must be interoperable with

 js-ipfs.
-This means that it either needs to connect via WebRTC or Secured Websockets (note the
+This means that it either needs to connect via WebRTC or Secured Websockets (notice the

 wss in the above multiaddr).

 REACT_APP_INTERPLANETARY_FISSION_...: the last three variables are your provisioned account information for using the Fission web-api.
 These are used for pinning content to the Fission IPFS node so that content will stay online even after a user goes offline.
 If you leave them blank, the webapp will not pin user content.
 At the moment, these can be obtained by joining the Fission Heroku add-on alpha.
 If you've tried out our earlier photo gallery demo, you can use the same credentials here, otherwise follow that tutorial to provision a username and password

 First install dependencies:

 This will open up a page in your browser at

 Play around a bit!
 Try changing your settings, saving it, and loading past CIDs.